 - Tour Duration: 2½-3 hours

-- The Selichot tour is situated in the Old City (Jewish Quarter) and in the ultra-Orthodox neighborhoods, please ensure suitable clothing is worn.
+- The Selichot tour is situated in the ultra-Orthodox neighborhoods, please ensure suitable clothing is worn.